softwaredevelop/mql5/Indicators/MyIndicators/TSI_Pro.md

 ## 3. MQL5 Implementation Details

-Our MQL5 implementation follows a modern, object-oriented design to ensure stability, reusability, and maintainability.
+Our MQL5 implementation follows a modern, component-based, object-oriented design.

-* **Modular Calculation Engine (`TSI_Calculator.mqh`):**
+* **Centralized Calculation Engine (`TSI_Engine.mqh`):**
-    The entire calculation logic is encapsulated within a reusable include file.
-  * **`CTSICalculator`**: The base class that performs the full, multi-stage TSI calculation on a given source price.
-  * **`CTSICalculator_HA`**: A child class that inherits all the complex logic and only overrides the initial data preparation step to use smoothed Heikin Ashi prices as its input.
-This object-oriented approach eliminates code duplication.
+    The core of our implementation is a single, powerful calculation engine.
+This include file contains the complete, definition-true logic for calculating both the TSI and its signal line.
+It supports both standard and Heikin Ashi data sources through class inheritance (`CTSICalculator` and `CTSICalculator_HA`).

+* **Specialized Wrapper (`TSI_Calculator.mqh`):**
+    The final indicator uses a thin "wrapper" class that utilizes the central engine.
+The wrapper's role is to instantiate the correct engine (standard or HA) and provide a clean interface to the main `.mq5` indicator file.
+This approach eliminates code duplication and ensures all TSI-based indicators in our toolkit use the exact same calculation logic.

-* **Stability via Full Recalculation:** We employ a "brute-force" full recalculation within `OnCalculate`.
-For a complex, multi-stage indicator like the TSI, this is the most reliable method to prevent calculation errors.
+* **Stability via Full Recalculation:** We employ a "brute-force" full recalculation within `OnCalculate` for maximum stability.

 * **Fully Manual EMA Calculations:** All EMA calculations are performed **manually**, with robust initialization to provide a stable starting point for the calculation chain.

-* **Flexible Signal Line:** The indicator includes a user-configurable moving average signal line, with a robust `switch` block that correctly handles all MA types (SMA, EMA, SMMA, LWMA).

 ## 4. Parameters